Pooja Sood: Career

 Pooja started her career with Delhi-based Eicher Gallery in 1994 where she was the curator and administrator till 1998.
 During her time with them she curated over 20 exhibitions.
 In 1997, Sood along with Bharti Kher, Subodh Gupta, Manisha Parekh, Anita Dube and Prithpal S. Ladi founded Khoj International Artists’ Association.
 From 1998 - 2007, she coordinated the KHOJ International artist's workshops in Delhi (1998-2001), Bangalore (2002 -2003), Mumbai (2005), Kolkata (2006) and Srinagar (2007).
-From 2000-2010, she was the Regional Coordinator of the Triangle Arts Trust, UK where she researched and facilitated the establishment of independent not for profit visual art organizations in Sri Lanka, Pakistan, Bangladesh and Nepal called SANA (South Asian Network for the Arts).
-She was the Curator of the Apeejay Media Gallery from 2002-2007.
+From 2000 to 2010, she was the Regional Coordinator of the Triangle Arts Trust, UK where she researched and facilitated the establishment of independent not for profit visual art organizations in Sri Lanka, Pakistan, Bangladesh and Nepal called SANA (South Asian Network for the Arts).
+She was the Curator of the Apeejay Media Gallery from 2002 to 2007.
 From October 2007- December 2008, she was also the Director of Artists Pension Trust, Mumbai.
-She was appointed as the Artistic Director and curator of 48 °C Public.Art.Ecology, a public art project, commissioned by the Goethe Institut in December 2008.
+She was appointed as the artistic director and curator of 48 °C Public.Art.Ecology, a public art project, commissioned by the Goethe Institut in December 2008.